TentacleGames/MapGenerator/README.md

 MapGenerator
 ===========

-Custom dungeon generation algorithm for roguelike games.
+Customizable dungeon generation algorithm for roguelike games.

 All maps are customizable by parameters.